 Dr Boryana Peevska-Cutting

-Dr Boryana Peevska-Cutting joined BPP University in April 2010 as Director of Quality and Academic Policy, with University-wide responsibility for academic regulations, programme approval, institutional review and the committee secretariat.
+Dr Boryana Peevska-Cutting is Deputy Dean of Academic Affairs at BPP University, with University-wide responsibility for quality assurance, academic regulations, programme approval, institutional review, published information and the committee secretariat.

 Formerly an Assistant Professor in Cultural Studies at Sofia University 'St Kliment Ohridski' (Bulgaria), Boryana proceeded to fulfil a range of teaching and senior management roles in professional and higher education in the United Kingdom.
-In 2010, Boryana was listed as one of the 100 most influential people in Suffolk.
+While living and working in Suffolk, Boryana was listed as one of the 100 most influential people in the county in 2010.

-Boryana is a Quality Assurance Agency Reviewer, and a member of the Association of Heads of University Administration.
+Boryana is a Quality Assurance Agency Reviewer, a member of the Association of Heads of University Administration, and a member of the Bulgarian Union of Journalists.
 Dr Peevska-Cutting holds a doctorate from King’s College, London, specialising in higher education policy.